ahgraber/homelab-gitops-k3s/cluster/apps/security/vaultwarden/README.md

    > _If db is in different namespace, use <db_service_name>.<db_namespace>:<db_port> as address_
    > Since we're using mariadb, the connection string is something like:
    > `mysql://vaultwarden:{VAULTWARDEN_USER_PASSWORD}@mariadb-galera.mariadb:3306/vaultwarden`

+## Setup

+To create a new user, log in with admin token at `vaultwarden.domain.com/admin` (the service may take a few minutes to start up).
+In the admin pane, you can invite a user via email.